jpolzin/ccontain/README.md

 External function interfaces should follow the format `ccontain_<module>_<function>()`.
 Example: `ccontain_vec_create()`

 Primary data structures (e.g. module interfaces) must implement a struct with function pointers to any members and one opaque handle to a private structure.
 While this does prevent inlining, it allows CContain to choose different implementations for each member depending on the initial parameters.

-They should be named `ccontain_<module>_t`.
+Primary data structures should follow the convention `ccontain_<module>_t`.
 Members do not need to be namespaced.
 Example:
 ```
 typedef struct ccontain_vec_s {